 Scale Up Manual Testing with Rainforest QA

 Want to expand your manual testing without adding headcount?
-Talk to us about our Premium plan.
+Talk to us about a plan to fit your needs.

 The first two best practices in this list are useful for software testing in general regardless of how you perform testing (i.e., manually or with automation) or the type of testing you’re performing (e.g., functional testing vs. usability testing).
 The last three best practices are testing techniques geared toward manual functional testing (although each one has elements that can be applied to automated testing as well).